-The SVP was introduced in March 2010 and approved by shareholders (to enable Executive Directors of BPLC to participate and the use of new issue shares to satisfy awards) at the BPLC AGM in April 2011.
-SVP awards are granted to participants in the form of a conditional right to receive BPLC shares or provisional allocations of BPLC shares which vest or are considered for release over a period of three, five or seven years.
+The SVP was introduced in March 2010 and approved by shareholders (to enable Executive Directors of BPLC to participate and the use of new issue shares to satisfy awards) at the BPLC Annual General Meeting in April 2011.
+SVP awards are granted to participants in the form of a conditional right to receive BPLC shares or provisional allocations of BPLC shares which vest or are considered for release over a period of three. five or seven years.
 Participants do not pay to receive an award or to receive a release of shares.
-A dividend equivalent payment may be made to participants on vesting/release of an SVP award.
 SVP awards are also made to eligible employees for recruitment purposes under schedule 1 to the SVP.
 All awards are subject to potential forfeiture in certain leaver scenarios.
-Awards granted to Material Risk Takers (MRTs) in respect of 2017 onwards are subject to a six or twelve month holding period ('Holding Period') (previous to 2017 and from 2015 onwards awards were subject to a six month holding period), during which the participant is not permitted to sell, transfer, charge, pledge, mortgage or otherwise encumber the shares.
+Awards granted to Material Risk Takers (MRTs) are subject to a six or twelve month holding period ('Holding Period') during which the shares cannot be sold, charged, pledged, mortgaged or otherwise encumbered.
 During the Holding Period the participant will be the beneficial owner of the shares and will be entitled to receive any dividends on the shares and to vote at any general meeting of Barclays.